Flooflez/ChexmixMod/README.md

 This mod adds a rare Chex™ Mix item that can spawn in various strctures in Minecraft, including villages, strong holds, and pillager outposts.

-Right clicking Chex™ Mix randomly gives you one of the 6 crunchy snacks available inside the typical Chex© Mix bag.
+Right clicking Chex™ Mix randomly gives you one of the 6 crunchy snacks available inside the typical Chex™ Mix bag.

 ## Dependencies
 This mod requires Fabric API.